This is the most difficult blog I’ve ever written.

 We are marching Because It’s Our Business.

 Hundreds of thousands of women, men and children are participating in an unprecedented Women’s March on Washington this Saturday.
-Sift through all the above reasons that will likely dominate headlines, and surely this march is sending a strong signal to corporate America.
+Sift through all the above reasons that will likely dominate headlines.
+Surely this march is sending a strong signal to corporate America.
 Isn’t it?
 I hope so.
 Stick with me as I try to find out over the next week when I report from the march and conduct interviews with business leaders.